deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - slog - work hard over a period of time
 - kayfabe - (in professional wrestling) the fact or convention of presenting staged performances as genuine or authentic.
 - Spray and pray
 - Idiopathic - Relating to or denoting any disease or condition which arises spontaneously or for which the cause is unknown. -- "idiopathic epilepsy"
+- Shrewd - able to make good decisions because you understand a situation well
+- xenophobia - a fear or hatred of foreign people and cultures

 ### Shill / Shilling